 Following the long covid closure of the Grove Building, I am delighted that the Mere Historical Society programme of talks will be returning.
-The full programme for Autumn 2021 and Spring 2022 can be viewed in the right sidebar of this page.
+The full programme for Spring 2022 can be viewed in the right sidebar of this page.

 The talks will take place in the Grove Building as usual on Tuesday evenings at 7.30pm and on Tuesday mornings at 10.30am.
 Membership costs £10 to include all talks and non-members are welcome to come for a small charge of £3 (cash or cheque only please) paid on the day.